whisperity/envprobe/docs/main/snapshots.rst

     Create or update a named snapshot which will contain the values of environment variables.

-    :param SNAPSHOT: The name of the save to create.
+    :param SNAPSHOT: The name of the snapshot to create.
     :param VARIABLE: The names of the environment variables which values should be saved.
                      If empty, all :ref:`tracked<snapshots_tracking>` variables which changed values will be saved.
     :param patch:    If ``-p``/``--patch`` is specified, the user is asked about individual change interactively.